 - Total visitors: Take a look at visitor trends over time.

 - Success indicators: What you should look at to increase your conversion rate.

 - Referrals: Learn what channels work for you.

 - Date range comparisons: Find out what works for you over the long term.

 1. Long-term trends: Your total visitors

-You can find your total number of website visitors under Exploration.
+You can find your total number of website visitors in your Dashboard overview.
 But that’s not all, depending on the length of time you choose, you can also see how your visitor numbers have changed over time.